paulkernfeld/burn-stream/README.md

 The burn-stream protocol
 ------------------------
 The burn-stream protocol is a simple way of storing data in the Bitcoin blockchain.
 It emphasizes ease of implementation and compatibility with SPV clients.
+Anyone can write or read from any burn stream.

 ### Burn stream
 A burn stream is a sequence of special transactions in the Bitcoin blockchain, intended for a particular purpose.
 Each burn stream has two identifiers: